-Dependent Care Flexible Spending Plan (Child Care) Save potentially 30% or more on your dependent care expenses medical expenses; this account is specifically for the care of your child or dependent while you and/or your spouse are at work or attendingschool.
+Dependent Care Flexible Spending Plan (Child Care) Save potentially 30% or more on your dependent care expenses.

-Dependent Care Flexible Spending plans are designed to help you save money on the childcare expenses you and your spouse (if applicable) incur during the year.
-Childcare expenses may include day care, nursery school costs, or after-school programs.
+Dependent Care Flexible Spending plans are designed to help you save money on the child care expenses you and your spouse (if applicable) incur during the year.
+Child care expenses may include day care, nursery school costs, or after-school programs.
 This plan can also be used for expenses incurred in the care of elderly parents, a disabled spouse or a disabled child.
-Please note, the Dependent Care Flexible Spending Account is not for dependent
+Please note, the Dependent Care Flexible Spending Account is not for dependent medical expenses; this account is specifically for the care of your child or dependent while you and/or your spouse are at work or attending school.